Yuhan-Fei/SMRTnet/README.md

 ### :pushpin: Datasets for training and test:

-The training data for SMRTnet is available in the data folder: `SMRTnet_data.txt`
+The training data for SMRTnet is available in the data folder: `SMRTnet_data.txt` The test data for SMRTnet based on ligand-based splitting strategy is available in the dataset_cv_best folder: `test_CV1.txt`, `test_CV2.txt`...

 The data of SMRTnet is sourced from https://www.rcsb.org/
 The raw PDB structural data used in SMRTnet can be downloaded from https://zenodo.org/records/14986116